ihateblueb/hyacinthhello/README.md

 With HyacinthHello Velocity, you can have HyacinthHello's custom messages broadcasted across your entire network.

-To do this, download the Velocity plugin from [here](https://github.com/ihateblueb/hyacinthhello-velocity) under Releases.

 The Velocity plugin can just forward to the other servers, or take over all join, leave, and death messages across the proxy.
 The latter option is recommended.

 Requires Redis.